nathanmwhite/text-summarization-number-probing/pegasus/README.md

 TODO:
 1. Add protections against exploding gradients.
 Changing hyperparameters may be enough in this case, with monitoring for infinity/nan issues.
-2. Test argument checking.
+2. Revisit local/relative import method to prevent future breaks.
-3. Revisit local/relative import method to prevent future breaks.
+3. Test percent, basis points, and units modes.